Electroconvulsive Therapy Treatment at Holly Hill Hospital

 While Electroconvulsive Therapy is an extremely effective treatment, it is only one component of a complete treatment regimen.
 After your ECT course, medications will likely be required as maintenance therapy to help prevent a return of your illness.
 ECT cannot resolve other problems associated with personal relationships or how an individual copes with the stressors of life.
 Other interventions such as psychotherapy may be recommended.

 There are risks associated with any treatment procedure and individual results may vary.
 Please consult the dedicated professionals within the ECT program at Holly Hill Hospital to assess if you are a candidate for ECT treatment.
 Our Medical Staff will also consult with you on the risks and benefits of ECT treatment if you are a suitable candidate.

 Begin Your Healing Journey Today

 Sometimes life feels too heavy to handle on your own and you need someone to help you through.
 We want you to know that it’s okay to ask.
 Taking the first step can be difficult, but Holly Hill is here for you.
 We promise that our assessment counselors will meet you with compassion and without judgment.
 No matter where you are, it’s never too late to reach out.

-It all starts with a free, confidential assessment, accessible 24 hours a day, 7 days a week.
+It all starts with a no cost, confidential assessment, accessible 24 hours a day, 7 days a week.
 We’ll walk you through every step of the process.
 You don’t have to be alone.
 Let us help.
 Call 919-250-7000 or complete our online contact form.